Amcol188/brainsation.com/content/post/the-most-beautiful-girl-in-the-world-is-all-grown-up-now.md

 - Culture

 ---
+{{< post_ad >}}
 ![](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/a-14.jpg)

 ### The 16-year-old model who was dubbed the “most beautiful girl in the world” at the age of six walked the catwalk for Dolce & Gabbana at Milan Fashion Week in a 2017 "secret" off-schedule show.

 Thylane Blondeau found fame at the tender age of four after she made her fashion debut on Jean Paul Gaultier's runway and appeared in several iconic photo shoots.
 The French teen is now signed with IMG models and boasts more than 1.6 million followers on her Instagram account.

 [![](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/k-2.jpg)](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/k-2.jpg)

 ##### [_Image Credit_](https://goo.gl/images/KyGEf1)

 Blondeau made her debut catwalk appearance for D&G in February of 2017, when they showcased their autumn and winter collection.
 Known for casting a mix of models and social media influencers, Blondeau was joined on the runway this time around by Hailey Baldwin, Amber Le Bon and Anais Gallagher.

 [![](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/b-12.jpg)](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/b-12.jpg)

 ##### [_Image Credit_](http://www.kiwireport.com/beautiful-girl-world-now/)

 As the daughter of football star Patrick Blondeau, the teen beauty fit right into Domenico Dolce and Stefano Gabbana’s penchant for casting celebrity offspring in their shows and ad campaigns.
 Though Blondeau attended the Tommy Hilfigher show during London Fashion Week, this event marked her first runway appearance of the 2017 season.

 [![](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/c-11.jpg)](http://newsattorneys.staging.wpengine.com/wp-content/uploads/2018/07/c-11.jpg)